How do construction companies manage labor burden?

 Tips for conducting a construction labor burden assessment

-When conducting a labor burden assessment, it helps to keep these pointers in mind.
+Conducting a labor burden assessment helps keep these pointers in mind.

 Consider implementing technology